top of page

 12th & 15th Guards Infantry (Training & Regulars)

 These units wear the standard P37 battledress Uniform (British & Commonwealth Forces) with the P37 Webbing.
-The only difference in style that can be easily noticed, is the trousers which within the Ulster Home Guard, are a Dark Emerald Green.
+The only difference in style that can be easily noticed, is the trousers which within the UIF, are a Dark Emerald Green.
 All other kit and their associated articles remain the same.
 The 12th is primarily a training unit with the 15th consisting of newly graduated recruits.

 ULSTER HOME GUARD